 The partition function is a certain assignment that may be extracted from a system in statistical mechanics, or in quantum field theory.
-It the quantum field theory is presented as an FQFT that is a functor on a category of -dimensional cobordisms, then the partition function is the assignment of -dimensional tori to the valued assigned to these by the QFT.
+If the quantum field theory is presented as an FQFT, that is, as a functor on a category of -dimensional cobordisms, then the partition function is the assignment to -dimensional tori of the values assigned to these by the QFT.

 By the axioms of functoriality and symmetric monoidalness of a QFT, this means that the partition function is the trace over the value of the QFT in the cylinder obtained by cutting the torus open.

 This is where the partition function originally derives its name from: typically for QFTs on Riemannian cobordisms the value of the QFT on a cylinder of length is a linear operator of the form for some operator .

 When one thinks of the QFT — under Wick rotation — as describing a physical system in statistical mechanics, then the vector space that acts on is the vector space of all states of the system and is the operator whose eigenstates are the states of definite energy.
 The expression